sameersaeed/chip8-emulator/README.md

 ./chip8 <scale> ../roms/<ROM-name>.ch8
 ```
-if you run the binary correctly, you should see a window pop up on your screen with the ROM running, for example:<br>
+if you run the binary correctly, you should see a window pop up on your screen with the ROM running.

+for example:<br>
 <img width="714" alt="Screenshot 2024-06-21 at 7 25 51 PM" src="imgs/bin.png">

 to execute the tests after building the repository, you can also run the following within the `build` directory: